 Inflation.
-In the Chicagoland area, overall inflation for FY2020-2021 increased approximately 2.7%.
-In general, print and non-print materials were relatively unaffected by inflation; however, certain purchased commodities and services may be experiencing higher costs (such as utilities).
+In the Chicagoland area, overall inflation for FY2021-2022 was approximately 9.4%.
+These inflation rates are reflective generally in housing, gas and food.
+In general, print and non-print materials were relatively unaffected by this steep increase in inflation; however, certain purchased commodities and services are experiencing higher costs (such as utilities, repairs, maintenance costs).